Salwan/salwan.github.io/_posts/2011-08-05-experiment-fourth-day.md

 Next competition is exactly in 14 days, 20 hours, 37 minutes, 52 seconds (and 233ms), which happens to be 19th of August, and lasts till 22nd of August.

-My solution of choice is as usual, pyGame.
+My solution of choice is as usual, PyGame.
 Did I say I love Python? =) (even though I admit I’m liking Flash as a rapid development solution)